strimzi/proposals/009-crd-v1-roadmap.md

 ## Timing

-Strimzi 0.21 could be any time before the release of Kubernetes 1.21, but obviously the more time people have to upgrade the better and the more breathing space we have before 1.21 the better to iron out problems people might have in upgrading.
+Strimzi X could be any time before the release of Kubernetes 1.22, but obviously the more time people have to upgrade the better and the more breathing space we have before 1.21 the better to iron out problems people might have in upgrading.

 ## Compatibility

-Under this proposal Strimzi "0.22" would not support Kubernetes 1.15 or earlier.
+Under this proposal Strimzi X would not support Kubernetes 1.15 or earlier.

 ## Rejected alternatives